Linguistics (specialisation) (MA)

 Graduates interested in pursuing an academic career have gone on to do research internships or to pursue a PhD.
 If you are interested in pursuing an academic career, you can explore the possibility of joining the two-year Research Master's in Linguistics with the programme coordinator.

-Graduated in English Language and Linguistics (MA Linguistics)
+Graduated in English Linguistics (MA Linguistics)

 “During my bachelor’s programme in English Language and Culture, I became interested in second language learning and teaching and I wanted to specialise myself in this field of interest.
-The master’s programme in English Language and Linguistics offered relevant courses with regard to my interests and provided me with an opportunity to learn from and work with excellent researchers that are specialised in this field.”
+The master’s programme in English Linguistics offered relevant courses with regard to my interests and provided me with an opportunity to learn from and work with excellent researchers that are specialised in this field.”

 Freedom of Choice